jtassia/You-Dont-Know-JS/es6 & beyond/ch2.md

 The variables can already be declared, and then the destructuring only does assignments, exactly as we've already seen.

-**Note:** For the object destructuring form specifically, when leaving off a `var`/`let`/`const` declarator, we had to surround the whole assignment expression in `( )`, because otherwise the `{ .. }` on the left-hand side as the first element in the statement is taken to be a statement block instead of an object.
+**Note:** For the object destructuring form specifically, when leaving off a `var`/`let`/`const` declarator, we had to surround the whole assignment expression in `( )`, because otherwise the `{ .. }` on the lefthand side as the first element in the statement is taken to be a statement block instead of an object.

 In fact, the assignment expressions (`a`, `y`, etc.) don't actually need to be just variable identifiers.
 Anything that's a valid assignment expression is valid.
 For example: